ewenme/ghibli/README.md

 Installation
 ------------

-Get the development version from GitHub right now.
+Get the development version from GitHub...

 ``` r
 # If you haven't installed remotes yet, do so